 Mineral deposits of the Western Slope.
 78 pages.
 2 plates (1:1,000,000).
 Digital PDF download.
 B-22D

-At the time of this report, railroads were still the major transportation routes to the Western Slope.
-Thus, this report is organized into three chapters: Chapter I. Mineral Deposits of Northwestern Colorado, Chapter II.
+In the early 1900s, railroads formed the major transportation routes to the Western Slope.
+Based on the geographic limitations placed on railroad construction, the report is organized into three chapters: Chapter I. Mineral Deposits of Northwestern Colorado, Chapter II.
 Mineral Deposits of Western Colorado, and Chapter III.
 Mineral Deposits of Southwestern Colorado.
-Included in the report is a table showing mineral production of the Western Slope by counties to 1917, which may be of historical significance.
-The two plates presented the coal fields and mineral deposits of the Western Slope.
+Included is a table showing mineral production of the Western Slope by county up to 1917.
+The two plates present the coal fields and the mineral deposits of the Western Slope.